Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Experiment on a real quantum device

 The result of the 1-NAC is shown in Fig.~\ref{fig: exp NAC}(a).
 Because of the noise in the real quantum device, the values of the transition amplitude are smaller than the exact results but still qualitatively consistent with them.
 This shrinking could be resolved by, for example, using the error mitigation technique~\cite{temme2017error,endo2018practical} for near-term quantum devices.

 In addition, we perform the trajectory surface hopping (TSH)~\cite{Tully1971} molecular dynamics calculation using Tully’s fewest switches algorithm~\cite{Tully1990} based on the obtained values of the potential energy curves and the 1-NAC (Fig.~\ref{fig: exp NAC}(a)).
 We assume a situation where a LiF molecule is excited by light to the first electronic excited state.
-The initial bond length of LiF is taken as the equilibrium bond length $R_0$ of the electronic ground state $1^1\Sigma^+$ on the first electronic excited state $2^1\Sigma^+$.
-The initial kinetic energy of nuclei is set to be the same as the zero-point vibration energy of $1^1\Sigma^+$ which is obtained by vibrational frequency analysis under harmonic oscillator approximation.
-In the TSH simulation, the nuclear energy gradient $\frac{\partial \tilde{E}_{0,1}}{\partial R}$ and the 1-NAC at a various bond length $R$ are requested by the TSH program code, and we feed it with the values interpolated from the results of the SSVQE and the 1-NAC experiment.
+In the TSH simulation, the nuclear energy gradient $\frac{\partial \tilde{E}_{0,1}}{\partial R}$ and the 1-NAC at various bond lengths $R$ are requested by the TSH program code, and we feed it with the values interpolated from the results of the SSVQE and the 1-NAC experiment.
 The details of the interpolation are described in Appendix~\ref{app: interpolation}.
-We run one trajectory with a time step of 0.5 fs and present the trajectory hops from $2^1\Sigma^+$ to $1^1\Sigma^+$ where the disassociation occurs as shown in Fig.~\ref{fig: exp NAC}(b).
-Since the two-state model we adopted gives a relatively large gap ($\sim 0.98$ eV) at the crossing point, the hoppings are rarely observed, but our results show the potential that TSH can be performed with the near-term quantum devices.
-The TSH simulation is conducted by the open-source library SHARC~\cite{sharc-md2.1, Richter2011JCTC, Mai2018WCMS}.
+We prepare a set of 500 molecular geometries and nuclear velocities as a harmonic-oscillator Wigner distribution for the vibrational ground state at the equilibrium geometrical structure in the electronic ground state $1^1\Sigma^+$.
+We run the trajectories from the first electronic excited state $2^1\Sigma^+$ with a time step of 0.1 fs and find that the trajectories hop from $2^1\Sigma^+$ to $1^1\Sigma^+$ where the dissociation occurs as shown in Fig.~\ref{fig: exp NAC}(b).
+The dynamics of the populations of the $1^1\Sigma^+$ state and $2^1\Sigma^+$ state is calculated based on the results of 500 trajectories and shown in Fig.~\ref{fig: exp NAC}(c).
+Since the experimentally-obtained 1-NAC values are smaller than the noiseless simulation ones (Fig.~\ref{fig: exp NAC}(a)), the decay of the $2^1\Sigma^+$ population calculated by using the experimental values of 1-NAC is slightly slower than that is calculated by using the noiseless simulation values of 1-NAC.
+Nevertheless, the overall dynamics of the populations is similar to each other and this indicates the possibility of performing TSH in a quantum device in the near future.